 In our experience, change occurs far more easily within small social systems made up of personal relationships than within a large organization that is viewed and treated by corporate leaders as one dimensional.

-You know them – they’re the change champions who may not have functional or positional power but nevertheless do wield significant influence within their local tribe.
-These are the best ones to lead change at the local level.
-They can deliver the change message more effectively than what comes from the executive suite and can also listen to what is being said by their co-workers.
+If you select and support the right ones, they can deliver the change message more effectively than what comes from the executive suite and can also listen to what is being said by their co-workers.
 They can be powerful allies in the change process.

 The Bottom Line

-To learn more about effective organizational change, download 5 Science-Backed Lenses of Change that Leaders Must Pay Attention To
+To learn more about how to better lead organizational change, download The 5 Science-Backed Lenses of Change that Leaders Must Pay Attention To